What is an abnormal head posture?

-For example, if a superior oblique muscle is weak (fourth nerve palsy) a person will tilt the head away from the affected eye because the eyes are most straight in this position.
-Similarly, a sixth nerve palsy results in a weakened lateral rectus and a face turn toward the affected eye.
+For example, if a superior oblique muscle is weak (such as in a fourth nerve palsy) a person will tilt the head away from the affected eye because the eyes are most straight in this position.
+Similarly, a sixth nerve palsy results in a weakened lateral rectus muscle and a face turn toward the affected eye.
 Sometimes the eyes are straighter in up or down gaze and a person will tilt the head up or down depending on where the eyes are best aligned.
 Other causes of abnormal head posture from strabismus include Duane’s syndrome, Brown’s syndrome, orbital wall fractures, and restricted eye movement associated with thyroid eye disease.

 2) Nystagmus: Some patients with nystagmus (jerky eye movements) will acquire a head turn or tilt if the nystagmus slows down with a certain head position.
 The head position where the nystagmus is slowest, or even stopped, is called the null point.
-Decreased nystagmus allows for better vision, and thus the head postures should not be discouraged in these children.
+Decreased nystagmus allows for better vision.

 4) Ptosis: A child with ptosis (or a droopy eyelid) will usually elevate the chin to help the eye or eyes see “beneath” the droopy eyelid.

-5) Refractive errors: At times a child may turn their head to the side if they have a significant refractive error, particularly astigmatism.
+5) Refractive errors: At times a child may turn their head to the side if they have a significant need for glasses, particularly astigmatism.
 It is thought that the head turn allows the patient to see better since they are looking through the narrowed opening of the eyelids, which may simulate a “squinting” mechanism.